Financial Aid & Scholarship Office

 • Change in student marital status

-• Childcare expenses or elementary/secondary school tuition
+• Childcare or dependent care expenses or elementary/secondary school tuition

 • Financial support of extended family members